mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-encryption/using-google-cloud-kms-to-encrypt-database-secrets.md

 # Using Google Cloud KMS to encrypt database secrets

-You can use an encryption key from Google Cloud Key Management Service to encrypt secrets in the Grafana database.
+You can use an encryption key from Google Cloud Key Management Service to encrypt secrets in the Mosaicoo database.

 **Prerequisites:**

 - A Google Cloud account with permission to list and create KMS keys and service accounts to access those keys
-- Access to the Grafana [configuration]({{< relref "../../administration/configuration/#config-file-locations" >}}) file
+- Access to the Mosaicoo [configuration]({{< relref "../../administration/configuration/#config-file-locations" >}}) file

 1. [Create a key ring](https://cloud.google.com/kms/docs/creating-keys#kms-create-key-ring-console) in Google Cloud KMS.